General Dynamics F-16 Fighting Falcon operators: Australia

 The F-16A and F-16C were among the designs considered by the Royal Australian Air Force to replace its Dassault Mirage III fighters in the late 1970s and early 1980s.
 After the initial evaluation processes were concluded, the RAAF was left with a choice between the F-16C and F/A-18 Hornet, both of which met its technical requirements.
 While the F-16C was cheaper than the F/A-18A, the RAAF decided that the Hornet was more technologically mature, easier to maintain during operational deployments, and likely to have a much lower attrition rate.
 Accordingly, the Australian Government chose to order 75 F/A-18s in October 1981.

+Bangladesh

+Bangladesh attempted to acquire up to 16 F-16s from the United States in the late 1990s in an attempt to modernize the Bangladesh Air Force, with this incident being revealed following political controversy surrounding the purchase of MiG-29SE fighters from Russia in 1999, after questions were raised as to the nature and cost of the purchase by the Official Opposition.
+Then Prime Minister of Bangladesh Sheikh Hasina stated in Parliament that the original intent was to acquire F-16s from America, but that had been denied as the Americans stated that the F-16s "had no use in the subcontinent".
+She also stated that they would gladly take the F-16s they had originally asked for if the Americans "repented" and sold the airframes.
+Bangladesh acquired eight MiG-29s in total, and later acquired more cost effective modernized Chinese J-7s.